mgifford/a11y-contracting/University-of-California-Guidelines.md

 Once the product or service has been purchased, it is important for IT accessibility experts to meet with the supplier, before installation or project initiation, to review accessibility requirements and expectations.

 It also is important to clarify how product/service accessibility will be maintained throughout the life of the contract.
-This includes establishing procedures to
+This includes establishing procedures to:
 - Re-test new versions/updates.
 - Evaluate and duplicate any complaints.
 - Communicate complaints to the supplier via the procurement team.